eulerfx/eulerfx.github.com/source/_posts/2013-04-23-domain-driven-design-with-fsharp-validation.markdown

 {% gist 5477979 %}

-In the example, the apply function takes a function wrapped in a _Choice_ type and arbitrary value also wrapped in a choice type.
+The _apply_ function takes a function wrapped in a _Choice_ type and arbitrary value also wrapped in a choice type.
 It applies the function, if available, otherwise passing on the contained errors, possibly composing with errors from the arbitrary value.
 In effect, it handles each of the four cases that a set of two _Choice_ values can be in.
 In turn, we use these functions to compose the following functions.

 {% gist 5478001 %}